-The SBIRT (Screening, Brief Intervention, and Referral to Treatment) benefit is covered for members enrolled in the BadgerCare Plus Standard Plan and Wisconsin Medicaid.
+The SBIRT (Screening, Brief Intervention, and Referral to Treatment) benefit is covered for members enrolled in BadgerCare Plus and Wisconsin Medicaid.
 Members enrolled in an HMO must receive the services through the HMO.
 This benefit applies to members who are 10 years of age or older on the DOS (date of service).
 These services do not require PA (prior authorization) and are not subject to copayment.